 The President said he will be making another statement Monday morning at 10 am.

-The shooting in the Oregon District, which left ten people dead, including the shooter, remains under investigation.Grab the FREE WDTN News App for iPhone or Android.
+The shooting in the Oregon District, which left ten people dead, including the shooter, remains under investigation.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.